The Sky Tonight

 Venus at 6.55 pm on September 7, 2018.
 The phase is 36 % and the angular diameter is 32 arcseconds.

-Mars: At the beginning of October, the red planet is cruising in the centre of the constellation Gemini, and rises in the north-east at about 1 am.
-It is between the stars Mebsuta (Epsilon Geminorum) and Wasat.(Delta Geminorum).
-Mars will cross into Cancer on October 30.
-The Earth is rapidly catching up to Mars, and it is becoming bigger and brighter with each passing month.
-On October 1 1 its angular diameter will be 7.5 arcseconds and its brightness will be magnitude 0.5.
-By the end of October its magnitude will have increased to 0.1 and its angular diameter to 9 arcseconds.
-On that date, it will be rising earlier, at 5 minutes before midnight.
-Mars will reach opposition with the Sun on 16 January 2025, when its diameter will be 14.5 arcseconds and its brightness will be magnitude -1.38.
-It will have returned to the constellation Gemini.
-The Last Quarter Moon will be in the vicinity of Mars on October 23 and 24.
+Mars: At the beginning of November, the red planet is cruising in an easterly direction in the western part of the constellation Cancer.
+It rises in the north-east just before midnight.
+The Earth is rapidly catching up to Mars, and it is becoming bigger and brighter with each passing week.
+On November 1 its angular diameter will be 9 arcseconds and its brightness will be magnitude 0.1.
+By the end of November its magnitude will have increased to -0.5 and its angular diameter to 11 arcseconds.
+On that date, it will be rising earlier, at 10:25 pm.
+On December 7, the fact that the Earth is catching up to Mars will cause the red planet to stop and reverse its motion against the background stars.
+It will begin what is called a "retrograde loop".
+It will complete this loop on February 24, 2025.
+Mars will reach opposition exactly midway between these two dates, on January 16, when its diameter will be 14.5 arcseconds and its brightness will be magnitude -1.38.
+By then its retrograde motion will have returned it to the constellation Gemini.
+The waning gibbous Moon will be in the vicinity of Mars on November 20 and 21.

 In this image, the south polar cap of Mars is easily seen.
 Above it is a dark triangular area known as Syrtis Major.
 Dark Sinus Sabaeus runs off to the left, just south of the equator.
 Between the south polar cap and the equator is a large desert called Hellas.
 The desert to upper left is known as Aeria, and that to the north-east of Syrtis Major is called Isidis Regio.
 Photograph taken in 1971.